abhilash-antony/Calculator/README.md

 # Calculator

-A simple calculator app built with HTML, CSS, and JavaScript.
+## A simple calculator app built with HTML, CSS, and JavaScript.

+Developed using Gemini CLI